-The first panel displays socio-demographic characteristics.
-On average, a treated municipality had 1,640 inhabitants in 2010, versus 1,711 for an integrated municipality.
-While treated municipalities are slightly denser on average, they exhibit similar population growth between 1999 and 2010 and the share of urban municipalities is quite comparable across the two groups.
-The population composition of treated municipalities is also similar compared to other municipalities, in terms of age composition, average number of children per family, and share of immigrants and unemployed workers.
-Treated municipalities have a larger share of executives on average (7.0 vs. 5.3 percent for integrated municipalities).
-Accordingly, residents are on average richer: the average annual taxable income per capita is 14,064 euros in 2010 in treated municipalities against 12,621 euros in the other municipalities.
-Note, however, that the standard deviation in the treatment group is large (4,362), indicating that it encompasses both rich and poor municipalities.
-Finally, treated and integrated municipalities exhibit similar shares of commuters and homeowners.
+Socio-demographic and land-use characteristics.
+As shown in Panel A, on average, a municipality forced to integrate had 1,640 inhabitants in 2010, versus 1,711 for an integrated municipality.
+While resisting municipalities are slightly denser on average, they exhibit similar population growth between 1999 and 2010 and the share of urban municipalities is quite comparable across the two groups.
+The population composition of resisting municipalities is also similar compared to other municipalities, in terms of age distribution, average number of children per family, and share of immigrants and unemployed workers.
+They have a larger share of executives on average (7.0 vs. 5.3 percent for integrated municipalities).
+Accordingly, residents are on average richer: the average annual taxable income per capita is 14,064 euros in 2010 in municipalities forced to integrate against 12,621 euros in the other municipalities.
+Note, however, that the standard deviation is large (4,362), indicating that resisting municipalities encompass both rich and poor municipalities.
+Finally, both types of municipalities exhibit similar shares of commuters and homeowners.